 - 5. We have now isolated the peak.
 Looking at the top plot, we see there are two singular values significantly above the baseline level, and from the autocorrelation we see two values with both left and right singular vectors autocorrelations near 1.
 This indicates that there are two scattering components in the peak, even though there are no obvious shoulders in the region we selected - Try: Adjust the starting and ending values and seeing how that changes the SVD results.
 Is there a region of the peak you can isolate that has just one significant component? - Note: Normally, changing between Unsubtracted and Subtracted SEC-SAXS profiles should remove one significant singular value component, corresponding to the buffer scattering.
-In this data, you will see almost no difference, as the profiles used to produce the SEC-SAXS curve were already background subtracted. - Note: You can save the SVD plots by clicking the Save button, as with the plots in the main RAW window.
+In this data, you will not see any difference, as the profiles used to produce the SEC-SAXS curve were already background subtracted. - Note: You can save the SVD plots by clicking the Save button, as with the plots in the main RAW window.
 You can save the SVD results, either just the plotted values or all of the values, using the two Save buttons in the SVD panel.

 - 6. Close the SVD window by clicking the OK button. - 7.
 We will now use EFA to attempt to extract out the two scattering components in the main peak in this data.
-Right click on the phehc_sec.sec item in the Series list.
+Right click on the phehc_sec.sec item in the SEC list.
 Select the "EFA" option.

 - 8. For successful EFA, you want to use Subtracted data, and you typically want to have a long buffer region before and after the sample.
 For this data set, using the entire frame range (from 0 to 385) is appropriate.
 With other data sets, you may need to change the frame range to, for example, remove other, well separated, peaks from the analysis. - 9.
-RAW attempts to automatically determine how many significant singular values (SVs) there are in the selected range.
+RAW attempt to automatically determine how many significant singular values (SVs) there are in the selected range.
 At the bottom of the control panel, you should see that RAW thinks there are three significant SVs in our data.
-For this data set, that is accurate. - Note: You should convince yourself of this by looking at the SVD results in the plots on this page, using the same approach as in Steps 3-5 above. - Note: There is a hint of a fourth component, likely related to imperfect background subtraction (possibly indicating a little capillary fouling).
-You can rerun this exercise using four components and see if that changes the results. - 10.
+For this data set, that is accurate. - Note: You should convince yourself of this by looking at the SVD results in the plots on this page, using the same approach as in Steps 3-5 above. - 10.
 Click the "Next" button in the lower right-hand corner of the window to advance to the second stage of the EFA analysis. - Note: It may take some time to compute the necessary values for this next step, so be patient.